SunsetFi/suntime-js/README.md

 # static-js

-A javascript interpreter built on the TC39 ECMAScript 2025 standard, supporting modern language features.
+A javascript interpreter built on the TC39 ECMAScript 2025 standard, seeking to implement modern language features.

 A spiritual successor to [static-eval](https://www.npmjs.com/package/static-eval).